-Please ensure that you can answer 'Yes' to all these questions before submitting the completed HESF20 return.
+Please ensure that you can answer 'Yes' to all these questions before submitting the completed HESF22 return.

 - Q1.
 Have you complied with the OfS's funding rules, as set out in Part 2? - Q2.
 Have you considered the good practice tips contained in this document? - Q3.
 Have you kept an effective audit trail? - Q5.
 Have you passed all of the validation checks on each table?
 (See Appendix 2 for further information.) - Q6.
-In your forecasts, have you only included students that will complete their years of instance?
+In your forecasts, have you only included students that you expect will complete their years of instance?
 (Using the OfS definition.) - Q7.
 Are the forecasts and estimates you have made as part of your HESF return made from robust and accurate past performance data where this is available, for example where the provision was previously taught on behalf of another provider under a subcontractual arrangement?
 Have you kept an audit trail for these decisions? - Q8.
 Have you excluded years of instance which will be subcontracted in?

-Part 1: The HESF process and instructions on completing the workbook - Guidance for completing workbook tables
+Part 1: The HESF process and instructions on completing the workbook - Guidance for completing the workbook tables

-Guidance for completing workbook tables
+Guidance for completing the workbook tables

-- 53. The following paragraphs provide guidance on how to complete the HESF survey workbook tables.
-The survey tables are contained in an Excel workbook.
-There are two worksheets to complete: - Table 1 Forecast of years of instance for 2020-21 - Table 2 Teaching locations for students. - 54.
-In these tables you will provide a forecast of student numbers you expect to recruit for 2020-21 on higher education courses recognised for OfS funding purposes.
+- 53. The following paragraphs provide guidance on how to complete the HESF survey workbook.
+The survey table is contained in an Excel workbook, with one worksheet to complete, titled "Table 1 Forecast of years of instance for 2022-23". - 54.
+In this table you will provide a forecast of student numbers you expect to recruit for 2022-23 on higher education courses recognised for OfS funding purposes.
 The forecast you make should represent the most realistic and likely outcome and should not be overly ambitious or pessimistic.

-Content and structure of the workbook tables
+Content and structure of the workbook

-- 55. For these tables, you are specifically forecasting the number of completed years of instance that start in the academic year 2020-21.
-Only years of instance generated by new entrants who are OfS-fundable should be counted.
+- 55. In HESF22 you are specifically forecasting the number of completed years of instance that start in the academic year 2022-23.
+Only years of instance generated by new entrants who are Ofsfundable should be counted.
 You should only be forecasting students that you expect to be registered with your provider and who are actively pursuing studies for a course that meets our definition of recognised higher education for OfS funding purposes.
 Information on these terms is given in Part 2. - 56.
-Both tables in HESF are divided into sections 1 and 2: - a.
-In Section 1 you need to enter the estimated completed years of instance for the academic year 2020-21. - b.
-In Section 2 you need to enter the estimated full-time equivalence (FTE) for the completed years included in Section 1 for the academic year 2020-21.
+The HESF table is divided into sections 1 and 2: - a.
+In Section 1 you need to enter the estimated completed years of instance for the academic year 2022-23. - b.
+In Section 2 you need to enter the estimated full-time equivalence (FTE) for the completed years included in Section 1 for the academic year 2022-23.